-1 cup flour ½ cup white whole wheat flour 1 cup rolled oats 4 Tbsp butter 1.5 Tbsp sugar pinch of salt 1 Tbsp baking powder
+1 cup flour ½ cup white whole wheat flour 1 cup rolled oats, called ‘old fashioned’ in the US, as opposed to ‘instant’ 4 Tbsp butter at room temperature or cold 1.5 Tbsp sugar + pinch of salt + 1 Tbsp baking powder

+To prepare the dry mix: Combine the dry ingredients in a bowl and stir.
 Cut the butter into the dry ingredients until well-incorporated.
 Measure out the amount you need into a bowl, and put the remaining dry mix into a jar for storage.
-Add 1 Tbsp of milk to the bowl of mix and stir with a fork.
+To prepare the dough: Add milk a little bit at a time to the bowl of mix and stir with a fork.
 Add a little more milk until a stiff dough ball is formed.
 Roll out on a lightly-floured board until 1/3” thick.
 Cut out with a 2” round cutter.
 Gather the scraps together, reroll, and continue to cut out the rounds.
 Bake on a lightly-greased baking sheet at 400 F. for 10-12 minutes.

-2 Tbsp white whole wheat flour + 3 Tbsp flour [or 5 T. flour] 2/3 tsp baking powder pinch salt + pinch sugar + spices or herbs 7 tsp milk
+5 Tbsp white whole wheat flour 2/3 tsp baking powder pinch salt + pinch sugar + spices or herbs 2 Tbsp/1 fl. oz milk

 Combine all the dry ingredients, then stir in the milk.
-The batter should be stiff but not dry. [add a little water if needed] Bring your stew to a simmer.
-Spoon the batter onto the stew so that the batter is not in the liquid: it should steam not poach.
+The batter should be stiff but not dry. [add a little stew broth or water if needed] Bring your stew to a simmer.
+Spoon the batter onto the stew so that the batter is on not in the liquid: the dumpling should steam not poach.
 Cook uncovered 10 minutes, then cover and cook another 10 minutes.

 Mix all the ingredients together and let the batter stand at room temp for 30-60 minutes or in ‘fridge overnight.
 You will need ¼ cup to 1/3 cup of the batter per person.
 HINT: The remainder can be frozen in 1 cup or 1/3 cup batches for future meals.
 When it is time to use the batter, beat it with a rotary beater until it is frothy.